 1. WORLD ANTI-DOPING CODE

 The World Anti-Doping Code (Code) is the first document to harmonise regulations regarding Anti-Doping across all sports and countries.
 The Code provides a framework for Anti-Doping policies, rules, and regulations for sport organizations and public authorities.
 As part of an extensive and unprecedented consultation process, WADA solicited comments from its stakeholders throughout the Code’s development incorporating their suggestions into the document.
 The Code is a living document, and WADA ensures it evolves regularly by engaging in extensive consultation and thorough review of the Code and its associated International Standards on a periodic basis.
-Amendments to the original Code 2003 was amended in 2009, and 2015.
-The next amendments and new version will be in 2021.
+Amendments to the original Code 2003 was amended in 2009, 2015 and 2021.

 2. WHAT IS DOPING?